 Visitors could easily spend several days exploring Kalimpong’s Buddhist monasteries and colonial-era architecture.
 There’s also plenty of hiking options, with Deolo Hill known for its spectacular sunrise vistas.

-Surrounded by its famous tea plantations, Darjeeling is considered by many the highlight of West Bengal.
+Surrounded by its famous tea plantations, Darjeeling is considered by many the highlight of West Bengal and certainly one of the prettiest hill stations in India.
 Its other top attractions include several Buddhist monasteries and epic views of Mount Kanchenjunga.

 At the foot of the town, you’ll find a series of bazaars bustling with local products from across the Himalayas.
 The more adventurous can also go mountain biking or take on the hike to Singalila Ridge, which is considered one of India’s finest treks.